tc39/proposal-pattern-matching/README.md

 ### Built-in Custom Matchers

-All of the classes for primitive types (`Boolean`, `String`, `Number`, `BigInt`) expose a built-in `Symbol.matcher` method, matching if and only if the [matchable](#matchable) is an object of that type, or a primitive corresponding to that type (using brand-checking to check objects, so boxed values from other windows will still match).
+All of the classes for primitive types (`Boolean`, `String`, `Number`, `BigInt`) expose a built-in `Symbol.customMatcher` method, matching if and only if the [matchable](#matchable) is an object of that type, or a primitive corresponding to that type (using brand-checking to check objects, so boxed values from other windows will still match).
 The `value` property of the returned object is the (possibly auto-unboxed) primitive value.

-All other platform objects also expose built-in `Symbol.matcher` methods, matching if and only if the [matchable](#matchable) is of the same type (again using brand-checking to verify, similar to `Array.isArray()`).
+All other platform objects also expose built-in `Symbol.customMatcher` methods, matching if and only if the [matchable](#matchable) is of the same type (again using brand-checking to verify, similar to `Array.isArray()`).
 The `value` property of the returned object is the [matchable](#matchable) itself.